EloiStree/EloiStree/README.md

 Have fun, may the code be with you 🍻.
-In hope that my work suit your need.
+In hope that my work help your need.

 Éloi Strée.

 -------------------------------------

 ## Donation or indirect help

 ETH: 0x60F6A0Dc848eD1D0a27dE73630eFdF46A6a11039
 ZIL: 0xBdA9AfC0898C32CB7634D60A37E488fa68554FeD
 [Send me a Ko-FI](https://ko-fi.com/eloistree/ || [Paypal.Me](https://www.paypal.com/paypalme/eloistree)